The deadline for timely waiver requests for spring 2019 is April 10, 2019, at 5:00 p.m.

 - International students are required to have insurance which meets or exceeds the university's requirements.

 - If you have other health insurance, you may request a waiver.
-Be sure to review the university's health insurance waiver criteria before purchasing any alternative health plan.
+Be sure to carefully review the university's health insurance waiver criteria before purchasing any alternative health plan.
 If you are a graduate employee, you may now submit your Waiver Request Form through the GTFF Office.

 - The waiver request form (step-by-step instructions available) can be found at myUOHealth, under the "Forms" tab.